 The reproductive organs protect against a cancer called hemangiosarcoma, which can develop in the spleen or the heart.
 It doesn’t mean they will get this cancer, of course, it just means that they are at a higher risk.
 Certain breeds — such as the Labrador Retriever, Boxer, Bulldog, and Afghan Hound, to name a few — develop this cancer more easily.

-After reading through the benefits and drawbacks of having your dog spayed, we hope that it helps you reach an informed decision about whether you should spay your dog.
+After reading through the pros and cons of spaying your dog, we hope that it helps you reach an informed decision about whether you should do it.
 Speaking with your veterinarian can also offer more insight.

 The disadvantages aren’t meant to scare you, and some of the possible advantages don’t occur in all dogs.
-You have to decide if the benefits outweigh the risks.
+When it comes to the pros and cons of spaying, you have to decide if the benefits outweigh the risks.